ibm-cloud-docs/data-virtualization/connecting/driver_pkg.md

 ## Already installed?
 {: #drvr_alrdy_instld}

-To verify that the driver package is already on your computer so that you can skip installing it again, or to determine the version number, you can use the [**db2level**](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.admin.cmd.doc/doc/r0009195.html){:external} command.
+To verify that the driver package is already on your computer so that you can skip installing it again, or to determine the version number, you can use the [**db2level**](https://www.ibm.com/support/knowledgecenter/SSFMBX/com.ibm.swg.im.dashdb.admin.cmd.doc/doc/r0009195.html){: external} command.

 ## Downloading
 {: #drvr_dwnldng}